UBC-MDS/MDS_Winery_Dashboard/CONTRIBUTING.md

-# Contributing to the ................ project
+# Contributing to the MDS Winery Dashboard project

 We welcome all contributions to this project.
-This document outlines how to propose a change to the .... project.
+This document outlines how to propose a change to the MDS Winery Dashboard project.

 ## Contribution Prerequisites